KunwarPrabal/tictactoe/README.md

 Please file specific issues, bugs, or feature requests in our [issue tracker](https://github.com/yelynn1/tictactoe/issues).
 Follow the issue template while creating a new issue.

-## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
-If you wish to contribute a change to any of the existing features in this repo, please review our [contribution guide](https://github.com/yash2189/tictactoe/blob/fix-readme/CONTRIBUTING%20GUIDE.md) and send a [pull request](https://github.com/yelynn1/tictactoe/pulls).

-## Code of Conduct

-We follow certain guidelines in order to maintain this repository.Please find our [code of conduct](https://github.com/yash2189/tictactoe/blob/fix-readme/CODE%20OF%20CONDUCT.md) and read it carefully.

-## License
-Distributed under the MIT License.See `LICENSE` for more information.